The course of study required of all students for graduation includes:

 All students are required to enroll in a clinic before graduation.
 Some of the clinics are one-semester 10 or 12-credit courses; others are two-semester courses counting for 8 credits in each semester.
 The practice clinics are one-semester 12-credit courses.
 The clinical offerings vary slightly from year to year.
 Second year students receive information about the clinic and concentration offerings in the Spring.
 Part-time students can take a clinic in their fifth or seventh semester.
 Successful completion of Lawyering Seminar III is a prerequisite to enrolling in a clinic.

 - Professional Responsibility (2cr.),

 - Mastery and Application of Core Doctrine (Spring, 4cr.) (generally taken the semester before graduation)

 Following your first year of law school, you need to decide:

 - The timing (Fall or Spring) of your enrollment in Public Institutions and Property;

-- which fourth-semester Lawyering Seminar best meets your educational and career objectives;
+- which Lawyering Seminar III best meets your educational and career objectives;

 - what elective courses to take and which semesters to take them;